VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 **Solve the Problem Via Directly Programming with Socket**
 Set up a coordinator and multiple workers
-At the beginning, the coordinator partitions the problem into worker-number of subtasks  (任务划分为 worker-number 数量的子任务) Then the coordinator sends the input of each subtask to a specific worker via the socket After the processing of each subtask, the coordinator gathers all the results and merges them into the final results.
+At the beginning, the coordinator partitions the problem into worker-number of subtasks  (任务划分为 worker-number 数量的子任务) Then the coordinator sends the input of each subtask to a specific worker via the socket.
+After the processing of each subtask, the coordinator gathers all the results and merges them into the final results.
 This is actually the "master-slave" architecture where the coordinator is the master and the works are the salves​

 **MPI**